Certificates and Diplomas

 Practicum in TESL (ED 5566 or equivalent)

-In order to be eligible to enroll in the CTESL, candidates must either have completed an undergraduate degree or be currently enrolled in a BEd program.
+In order to be eligible to enrol in the CTESL, candidates must either have completed an undergraduate degree or be currently enrolled in a BEd program.

 Candidates whose first language is not English must also demonstrate a high level of English language proficiency as evidenced by:

 - A score of 600 or better on the TOEFL

 - And a score of 55 or better on the TSE (Test of Spoken English)

 - And a score of 5.5 or better on the TWE (Test of Written English)

 Students pursuing the CTESL must successfully complete ED 5566 - Field Experience in TESL.
 This is a 3 credit hour practicum that involves approved short-term experience working in an ESL setting.
 Students enrolled in a BEd program may request that ED 5566 be waived if they have had equivalent practical experience in ESL education during their regular BEd teaching practicum.
 Recognition for any such equivalent experience must be approved in advance.

 NOTE: Students wishing to obtain both the Certificate in Teaching French as a Second Language and the Certificate in Teaching English as a Second Language must take 12 ch of different courses.
 In other words, the same courses may not be applied to both certificates.